fupdec/mediaChips/README.md

 ## Features

 #### &#128421; App
-- Video player with time markers (New!)
+- Video player with time markers
 - Tabs for easy browsing
 - Flexible and convenient filter system for any parameter
 - Password protection